Particular/docs.particular.net/servicecontrol/plugins/heartbeat.md

 ### MSMQ

-If this dead letter queue behavior is not required then you can disable this.
+If this dead letter queue behavior is not required then it can disabled.
 This frequently happens with MSMQ as NServiceBus configures the usage of the DLQ by default.
-Please read [MSMQ connection strings](/nservicebus/msmq/connection-strings.md) on how to disabled dead letter queue usage.
+Read [MSMQ connection strings](/nservicebus/msmq/connection-strings.md) on how to disabled dead letter queue usage.